Continuing Education Guidelines & Definitions

 HOURS REQUIRED:

-In order for a licensee to qualify for license renewal as an Irrigation Contractor in North Carolina, the licensee must have completed ten (10) units of approved continuing education within the previous renewal period, January 1 – December 31.
-These ten (10) units can be a combination of 6-8 units of irrigation credits and 2-4 units of business credits.
-The North Carolina Irrigation Contractors’ Licensing Board shall approve all continuing education activities.
-Individuals who have passed the Board Exam or CIC exam are not required to obtain additional CEU credit in the year the exam was passed but must submit a CEU affidavit form to the board indicating passage of the exam.
-CEU credit shall be as noted by each approved activity.
+For a licensee to qualify for annual renewal as an Irrigation Contractor in North Carolina, they must complete ten (10) hours of approved continuing education within the previous renewal period, January 1 – December 31.
+The ten (10) hours must be a combination of six (6) irrigation credits and four (4) business credits.
+The North Carolina Irrigation Contractors’ Licensing Board shall review and approve all continuing education activities. *Individuals licensed by Exam are not required to obtain CE in the licensing year that the exam was passed but are required to pay for and renew their license by December 31.

 REPORTING: